ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Transforms local coordinates into the global coordinate system.

 * **Parameters:**
-  - local_coords: The local coordinates to be transformed. (x, y, z).
+  - local_coords: The local coordinates (x, y, z) to be transformed.

 If local_coords is (x, y) only, then z is assumed to be 0.